Al Powell

-Sergeant Al Powell is a fictional character from the 1988 action film Die Hard, portrayed by Reginald VelJohnson.
+Sergeant Al Powell is a fictional character from the 1988 action film Die Hard and the novel on which it was based, portrayed by Reginald VelJohnson.
 Powell is an off-duty police officer who gets called into work to investigate a potential hostage situation at Nakatomi Plaza.
 Powell then becomes a central character in the conflict, and a source of moral support for protagonist John McClane.
+VelJohnson would reprise his role in the sequel film Die Hard 2 (1990) and the second season of the action comedy/spy-drama television series Chuck (2008).

 Fictional character biography

 Investigation of Nakatomi Plaza

 The audience is introduced to Powell while he is on his way home from work.
-Powell made a stop at a nearby service station to grab Twinkies for his pregnant wife.
-While at the station, Powell was radioed in from his work to investigate an apparent emergency at Nakatomi Plaza.
-Powell investigated the lobby of the building and was led to believe that the alarm was tripped due to a bug in the building's computer system.
-As Powell re-entered his car and began to radio that there was no emergency at Nakatomi Plaza, John McClane threw the body of one of the terrorists he had killed onto the roof of Powell's car.
-After the body landed, the remaining terrorists began opening fire at the car, riddling it with bullets and causing it to crash nearby.
-Powell called in for assistance from his supervisor, Deputy Chief Dwayne T. Robinson.
-Powell eventually came into contact with McClane over the radio, knowing him only as "Roy".
-Powell would inform McClane of the LAPD's strategies and would provide encouragement and comfort for McClane during the siege.
-Powell eventually reveals to McClane that he was given a desk job after he accidentally shot and killed a child holding a toy gun.
-Powell became unable to cope with the incident and refused to fire his weapon again.
-McClane eventually saves his wife, Holly, from the clutches of the German terrorist, Hans Gruber, ending the event.
-Outside the building, McClane and Powell finally meet for the first time face-to-face.
-The encounter is briefly interrupted by Gruber's henchmen Karl Vreski – who was believed dead – emerging from the building with a Steyr AUG still swearing vengeance on McClane for the death of his brother Tony.
-Vreski is shot dead by Powell once Vreski aims his weapon at McClane, ending the reign of the terrorists and restoring Powell's courage after his incident.
-Powell opens the door to Argyle's limousine for McClane and Holly to drive off together.
+Powell makes a stop at a nearby service station to grab Twinkies for his pregnant wife.
+While at the station, Powell is radioed in from his work to investigate an apparent emergency at Nakatomi Plaza.
+Powell investigates the lobby of the building and is led to believe that the alarm had been tripped due to a bug in the building's computer system.

+As Powell re-enters his car and begins to radio that there is no emergency at Nakatomi Plaza, John McClane throws the body of one of the terrorists he had killed onto the hood of Powell's car.
+After the body lands, the remaining terrorists open fire on the car, causing it to crash nearby.
+Powell calls in for assistance from his supervisor, Deputy Chief Dwayne T. Robinson.
+Powell eventually talks with McClane over the radio, knowing him only as "Roy".
+Powell informs McClane of the LAPD's strategies and provides him with encouragement and comfort during the siege.

+Powell eventually reveals to McClane that he was given a desk job after he accidentally shot a child holding a toy gun.
+Still traumatized, he refused to fire his weapon ever again.
+McClane eventually saves his wife, Holly, from the clutches of the German terrorist Hans Gruber, whom he kills.
+Outside the building, McClane and Powell finally meet face-to-face.
+The encounter is briefly interrupted by Gruber's henchmen Karl Vreski – who was believed dead – emerging from the building with a Steyr AUG.
+Vreski is shot dead by Powell once Vreski aims his weapon at McClane.